automaticserver/lxe/README.md

 ## Installing LXE from source

 LXE uses [Go Modules](https://github.com/golang/go/wiki/Modules) so the minimum Go version required is 1.11.
 Clone this repo to your wished location.
-If you checked it out within `$GOPATH`, use `GO111MODULE=on` with the `make` commands.
+If you checked it out within `$GOPATH` set `GO111MODULE=on`.

 ### Building